 -

-Tennessee Department of Economic and Community Development Commissioner Bob Rolfe and New River Hardwoods, Inc. officials announced today that the lumber company will invest $3.8 million in its operations in Roan Mountain.
+Tennessee Gov. Bill Haslam, Department of Economic and Community Development Commissioner Bob Rolfe and England, Inc. officials announced today that the company will expand its operations in New Tazewell.
+The furniture manufacturer plans to create 202 jobs and invest $31 million in Claiborne County.

 -